-Given the number of complication events per person per year, a health plan that uses this model to target the top 100 riskest members can expect annual savings of approximately $500,000, and those members can potentially avoid unnecessary hospitalizations.
+Given the number of complication events per person per year, a health plan that uses this model to target the top 100 riskiest members can expect annual savings of approximately $500,000, and those members can potentially avoid unnecessary hospitalizations.

 Predicting Complications of Heart Failure

-Heart failue is defined as the inability of the heart to pump enough blood to meet the body’s demaind.
+Heart failure is defined as the inability of the heart to pump enough blood to meet the body’s demand.
 Approximately two percent of adults have heart failure.
 That statistic jumps to six to 10 percent for those 65 years or older for whom heart failure is a leading cause for hospitalization.
 Historically it’s been one of the top 10 most expensive inpatient conditions.
 It’s also a leading cause of death, with 35 percent dying in the first year after diagnosis.
 However, long term prognosis improves after that first year, making early interventions and management critical.

-Early signs and symptoms of heart failure complications are numerous, including dizziness, shortess of breath, acute and chronic pulmonary edema, pleural effusion and respiratory failure.
+Early signs and symptoms of heart failure complications are numerous, including dizziness, shortness of breath, acute and chronic pulmonary edema, pleural effusion and respiratory failure.
 The ability to forecast these preventable exacerbations before the disease progresses to more severe complications is an important challenge the GDI Lab explored.